 Your local low vision service may be based in a hospital, an opticians' practice, a community setting such as an opticians or local society, or at a resource centre run by the local society for people with sight loss.
 To find out more about low vision services in your area, contact your local hospital eye department, optometrist, ECLO, GP, the sensory impairment team in your social services department or your local society for people with sight loss.
-You can find details of these on our Sightline Directory at sightlinedirectory.org.uk.
+You can find details of these on our Sightline Directory at rnib.org.uk/sightline-directory.